Morningstar Star Rating Explainer: What They Are & How To Use Them

 Here’s the snapshot at the top:

 The real meat is the analyst report.
-The analyst for this one is Daniel Sotiroff, a manager research analyst for Morningstar, and the report is quite detailed.
-If you read this report, you will be more informed than your peers on what you’re investing in.
-Some of it is just a “plain English” prose write up of what you’d find in a prospectus, others will give you context as to where it fits in versus their peers.
+This one’s analyst is Mo’ath Almahasneh, an associate analyst for Morningstar, and the report is quite detailed.
+If you read this report, you will be more informed than your peers about what you’re investing in.
+Some of it is just a “plain English” prose write-up of what you’d find in a prospectus, while others will give you context as to where it fits in versus its peers.

 The second paragraph of the summary is a good example of this: